henrymanley/networkEffects/README.md

 # Simulating Biased Treatment Estimates: How Networks Complicate Things
+#### Henry Manley - The Federal Reserve Bank of Dallas, Cornell University

 ## Motivations
 This repository is motivated by growing questions in field of econometrics, particularly